 What’s the deal with Brazil nuts?

-Well, it’s because selenium is an antioxidant that is essential for spermatogenesis and male fertility.
+Well, it’s because selenium is an antioxidant that’s essential for spermatogenesis (i.e., sperm production) and male fertility as a whole.

-While the data isn’t 100% clear on whether alcohol and caffeine need to be completely eliminated to support male fertility, it is wise to refrain from including them in your diet/lifestyle while trying to conceive.
+While the research isn’t 100% clear on whether alcohol and caffeine need to be completely eliminated to support male fertility, it is wise to refrain from including them in your diet/lifestyle while trying to conceive.

 Let’s take a quick look at the research…

-On the other hand, a study evaluating chronic drinkers and fertility parameters suggested a negative relationship.
+In a review paper published in 2018, the researchers confirmed the conflicting data on alcohol intake when trying to conceive.
+However, a study evaluating chronic drinkers and fertility parameters suggested a negative relationship.
 Researchers look at who men drank intermittently compared to those who drank at minimum a 6 oz serving of hard alcohol (e.g., whiskey) ≥ 5 days/week for ≥1 year.
 The outcome…

 And when it comes to coffee, men consuming this beverage have been associated with requiring a longer time to achieve successful pregnancy in some, but not all, studies.

-Finally, caffeine in general has been related to DNA breaks in sperm – not a good thing when trying to conceive.
+Finally, caffeine, in general, has been related to DNA breaks in sperm – not a good thing when trying to conceive.